Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

   - Characters enter the school building in the morning and leaves at night.
   - They roam the school during breaks, pretend to socialize and visit the bathroom from time to time.
   - They got to classrooms / projectrooms (in teams of 4-8) during work hours.

+- Hapndycapped students:
+  - A rare, wheelchaired version of students
+  - Can not use the staircases but has access to the lift
+  - Moves a bit slower

 - Orators ("intervenants" in french):
   - There should be 1 orator for each class given to students that are not on projet-time.